shakacode/react_on_rails_pro/docs/add-stream-and-interactivity-to-rsc-page.md

 ## Make the React Server Component Page Progressively Load
 React Server Components support progressive loading, which means they can be built as asynchronous functions that resolve and render after the initial HTML is sent to the client.
 This enables a better user experience by:

-1. Showing initial content quickly while async data loads
+1. Showing initial content quickly while async data loads;
-2. Streaming updates to the page as server components resolve
+2. Maintaining interactivity while loading;
-3. Maintaining interactivity during loading states
+3. Streaming updates to the page as server components resolve.

 This progressive enhancement approach allows React Server Components to efficiently handle data fetching and rendering without blocking the initial page load.